microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactThumbnailPhoto.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-Retrieves the thumbnail photo of a contact.
+retrieves the thumbnail photo of a contact.

-## EXAMPLES
+## Examples

 ### Example 1: Get the memberships of a contact
 ```powershell